cheil/IsoME.jl/docs/src/Input.md

 # Input Parameters
+The input parameters are handed over collectively via a structure (arguments).
+We recommend to always initialzie a new instance of the struct when running the Eliashberg solver as some of the parameters may be overwritten during a run.
 All energies internally are assumed to be in meV.
 If the input files differ from that, the units are extracted from the header and converted automatically.
 If this doesn't work for some reason, the user has to specify the units manually via the corresponding input parameters.
 A comprehensive description of all the input paramters can be found below.